tweag/haskell-training/material/webapi.md

 ---

-The ability to decode a data type from JSON in encoded in the [`FromJSON`](https://hackage.haskell.org/package/aeson-2.1.0.0/docs/Data-Aeson-Types.html#t:FromJSON) typeclass
+The ability to decode a data type from JSON is encoded in the [`FromJSON`](https://hackage.haskell.org/package/aeson-2.1.0.0/docs/Data-Aeson-Types.html#t:FromJSON) typeclass

 ```haskell
 class FromJSON a where